Tom Szaky: TerraCycle

 In 2006, Tom was named the "#1 CEO under thirty" by Inc. magazine in its July 2006 issue for his work at TerraCycle.

 In 2007, TerraCycle pivoted away from organic fertilizer manufacturing and began moving toward developing recycling solutions and collection systems designed to recycle products and packaging that is traditionally not recyclable through standard municipal waste facilities.
 Once collected, the packaging is cleaned and melted into hard plastic that can be remolded to make new recycled products.
-Since the company’s inception, Szaky and TerraCycle designed the world’s first recycling processes for cigarette butts, soiled diapers, and chewing gum.
+Since the company's inception, Szaky and TerraCycle designed the world's first recycling processes for cigarette butts, soiled diapers, and chewing gum.
 In 2021, The Last Beach Cleanup filed a Green guides claim against TerraCycle and consumer packaged goods companies, with the complaint withdrawn when TerraCycle agreed to pay legal fees.

 Loop

-At the 2019 World Economic Forum’s annual meeting in Davos, Switzerland, Szaky announced Loop, a global circular shopping platform that utilizes durable containers that can be reused and/or recycled.
+At the 2019 World Economic Forum's annual meeting in Davos, Switzerland, Szaky announced Loop, a global circular shopping platform that utilizes durable containers that can be reused, recycled, or both.
 In May of the same year, Szaky launched the first trial of Loop in Paris, France.
-Carrefour, a French multinational retailer and owner of one of the largest hypermarket chains in the world, was announced as Loop’s founding retail partner for the Paris trial with plans to make the Loop service available in its brick-and-mortar stores at a future date.
+Carrefour, a French multinational retailer and owner of one of the largest hypermarket chains in the world, was announced as Loop's founding retail partner for the Paris trial with plans to make the Loop service available in its brick-and-mortar stores at a future date.

-The U.S. pilot program launched in late May in the Mid-Atlantic region of New York, New Jersey, Pennsylvania, Maryland and Washington D.C, with Kroger Co., the country’s largest grocery retailer, and Walgreens, one of the nation’s largest pharmacy chains, as Loop’s founding retailers in the United States.
+The U.S. pilot program launched in late May in the Mid-Atlantic region of New York, New Jersey, Pennsylvania, Maryland and Washington, D.C., with Kroger Co., the country's largest grocery retailer, and Walgreens, one of the nation's largest pharmacy chains, as Loop's founding retailers in the United States.
 Due to consumer demand, additional East Coast markets were added just a couple months later.
 Loop will launch in Canada, Germany, Japan, the United Kingdom and the western U.S. in 2020.

 Publications

-Tom created, produced and starred in TerraCycle's reality show, Human Resources which aired 3 ten-episode seasons on Pivot from 2014-2016.
+Tom created, produced and starred in TerraCycle's reality show, Human Resources which aired 3 ten-episode seasons on Pivot from 2014 to 2016.

 He has published four books since 2009: